Welcome back and we hope that you all had an enjoyable Summer!

 This term we will begin to look at place value up to and including ten thousands.
 With this foundation, we will continue our learning of addition and subtraction using different methods (column method, hands-on manipulatives and pictorial representations).

-Help your child at home by asking them to explain what they have been doing in class and developing their times-tables knowledge.
-You can also talk to them about how their maths can be used in everyday situations.
+Help your child at home by asking them to explain what they have been doing in class and consolidating their times-tables.
+You can also talk to them about how their maths can be used in everyday situations!

 - PLEASE NAME all sweaters, coats, gloves, hats, plimsolls etc.

 - Please ensure your child has the correct PE kit in school at all times.